qlue-dev/py-ssvad-metrics/README.md

 1. B. Ramachandra, M. Jones and R. R. Vatsavai, "A Survey of Single-Scene Video Anomaly Detection," in IEEE Transactions on Pattern Analysis and Machine Intelligence, doi: 10.1109/TPAMI.2020.3040591.

-## Copyright
+## License

-Copyright PT Qlue Performa Indonesia 2021 All Rights Reserved
+GPL-3.0 License.
+Brought to open-source by PT Qlue Performa Indonesia.

 ## Contributing